Dance Venues

 Arthur Murray Dance Studio, LeichhardtThe Dance Studio is upstairs with an excellent, wood effect floor is slippery and spacious with mirrors down one side.
 Opposite the mirrors is a good sized seating area and bar.10/10

 Ashfield RSL, AshfieldThe dance floor is upstairs and traditional sprung wood surrounded by carpet.
-At one end, plastic flooring has been added to extend the dance area.7/10
+At one end, plastic flooring has been added to extend the dance area and the other is a carpeted seating area.7/10

 Freeway Hotel, ArtarmonThe area is split into three, a larger, lower carpeted area a middle section (polished wood, sprung) shared with the band and a smaller upper carpeted area.
 This is an excellent venue for dancers – somewhere to sit and chat with easy access to a slippery spung dance floor.8/10

-Pratton Park Bowling Club, AshfieldThe main hall is spring wood with the band at one end and tables and chairs surrounding it.
-Yes, the floor is slippery.7/10
+Pratton Park Bowling Club, AshfieldThe main hall is a wooden floor with the band at one end and tables and chairs surrounding it.
+Yes, the floor is slippery and may be sprung.7/10

 Miss Celie’s, AshfieldThere is no specific dance area at Miss Celie’s although you may be able to squeeze in a few turns between tables or by the sofas.
 Carpet or concrete depending where you are in the venue.3/10